In this post, I will guide you through some of the best WordPress backup plugins in the market.

 I’m not saying these are bad web hosts.
 In fact, even the best web hosting services have less-than-reliable backup policies.

 A Quick Warning About Free Backup Plugins

-Unlike premium plugins, you won’t get almost any support from the authors of free backup plugins.
+Unlike premium plugins, you most likely won’t get any support with free backup plugins.

 If something goes wrong, you will have to get it fixed yourself.

 On the other hand, premium plugins like VaultPress and WPvivid take steps to ensure your backups are complete and secure.

 And if anything goes wrong, their support team will help you resolve any problem you might have.